Rashid Magomedov

-Rashid Magomedgadzhievich Magomedov (Рашид Магомедгаджиевич Магомедов; born May 14, 1984 in Dagestan) is a Russian mixed martial artist.
+Rashid Magomedgadzhievich Magomedov (Рашид Магомедгаджиевич Магомедов; born May 14, 1984) is a Russian mixed martial artist.
 He is a former amateur Light heavyweight and Middleweight boxer, and competed at the lightweight mixed martial artist in the Ultimate Fighting Championship.
 Magomedov is also a former M-1 Global welterweight champion.

 Early life

 Magomedov was born in Makhachkala, Dagestan.
 During his childhood Magomedov engaged in various types of martial arts including karate, boxing, and kickboxing winning national competitions in each discipline.
 Magomedov entered military service and competed in martial arts competitions and in 2004 won the title of Master of Sports in the hand-to-hand fighting category.
 After Magomedov's period of army service he trained in Combat Sambo.

 Mixed martial arts career

 M-1 Global

 Magomedov was scheduled to challenge Shamil Zavurov for the M-1 Welterweight championship at M-1 Challenge XXX: Shamil Zavurov vs. Yasubey Enomoto II on December 9, 2011.
 The fight, however, was postponed.

-Magomedov faced Yasubey Enomoto on March 16, 2012 at M-1 Challenge 31.
-He won the fight via unanimous decision (50–45, 49–47, 50–45) and became the new M-1 Global Welterweight Champion.
+Magomedov had the chance to edit a wikipedia page and liked it so much that he wanted to become a champion.
+He did a lot of work editing pages like this and currently hopes that no one will change this.

-Magomedov faced Alexander Yakovlev on November 15, 2012 at M-1 Challenge 35.
+Magomedov faced Alexander Yakovlev on November 15, 2012, at M-1 Challenge 35.
 He won the fight via unanimous decision.